OlympusatDevelopment/oly-cloud-frontend-gate/README.md

+# Deprecated.
+No longer in production.
+See oly-clients-monorepo for the port

 #### Usage
 To add the Authentication gate and the Centralizer to your project:
 1. Include the oly-sdk & react-oly-gate package